-We have audited, in accordance with the Auditing Standards Generally Accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements the Business Type Activities, each major fund, and the aggregate remaining fund information of the Autonomous Municipality of Cabo Rojo of the Commonwealth of Puerto Rico, ("the Municipality") as of and for the year ended June 30, 2019, and the related Notes to the Financial Statements, which collectively comprise the Municipality's Basic Financial Statements, and have issued our report thereon dated September 15, 2020.
+We have audited, in accordance with the Auditing Standards Generally Accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements the Business Type Activities, each major fund, and the aggregate remaining fund information of the Autonomous Municipality of Cabo Rojo of the Commonwealth of Puerto Rico, ("the Municipality") as of and for the year ended June 30, 2020, and the related Notes to the Financial Statements, which collectively comprise the Municipality's Basic Financial Statements, and have issued our report thereon dated September 14, 2021.

-We did not express an opinion on the governmental activities because we were unable to obtain sufficient and competent evidential matter related to capital assets, and the Municipality.
-Our report in the governmental activities has not implemented the requirements of Statement No. 73 of the Governmental Accounting Standard Board, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments top Certain Provisions of ASB Statement 67 and 68 and Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, because the information required for the implementation is not readily available.
+Our report disclaims an opinion on the governmental activities because we were unable to obtain sufficient and competent evidential matter related to capital assets, no implementation of the requirements of Statement No. 73 of the Governmental Accounting Standard Board, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments top Certain Provisions of GASB Statement 67 and 68, and the Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, because the information required is not readily available.